Maintenance window scheduled to begin at February 14th 2200 est. until 0400 est. February 15th

 “Commemorative events such as these serve to honor the sacrifices U.S. service members made 80 years ago in securing peace and security,” said SOCEUR Commander, U.S. Air Force Maj.
 Gen Steven G. Edwards.
 “We remember their efforts in Europe, and we strive to inspire future generations to value a collective vision of global peace,” he said.

 SOCEUR personnel felt the significance of D-Day 80 throughout the week and were thrilled to contribute to a week dedicated to honoring the memory of those who liberated Europe.
 Members of the command helped to facilitate the showing of “Operation Overlord” a film created by the Office of Strategic Services (OSS) society in the Carentan Theater in Carentan, Normandy, France.
-For their efforts, SOCEUR was presented the OSS Congressional Gold Medal of Appreciation from OSS Society President Charles Pinck.
+For their efforts, SOCEUR was presented the OSS Congressional Gold Medal from OSS Society President Charles Pinck.

 “We appreciate the opportunity to present this very important film in this setting,” said Pinck.
 “With the assistance of SOCEUR, and the City of Carentan, we are honored to present you with this medal to show our appreciation,” he said.